cockroachdb/docs/v22.2/sso-sql.md

 	- SQL users/credentials:

-		- In order to configure your cluster for SSO with JWTs, you must have access to a SQL user with either the [`admin` role](security-reference/authorization.html#admin-role) or the [`MODIFYCLUSTERSETTING`](security-reference/authorization.html#supported-privileges), in order to update cluster settings.
+		- In order to configure your cluster for SSO with JWTs, you must have access to a SQL user with either the [`admin` role](security-reference/authorization.html#admin-role) or the [`MODIFYCLUSTERSETTING` role option](security-reference/authorization.html#supported-privileges), in order to update cluster settings.
 This is required to add an external token issuer/IdP.

 		- In order to access the cluster with a JWT access token, you must have a SQL user specifically corresponding to your external identity must be pre-provisioned on the cluster.
 To provision such users, you must have access to the [`admin` role](security-reference/authorization.html#admin-role).